A Full Salvadoran Breakfast

 Keeping breakfast light and nutrition-packed is a great idea for most of the week.
 But come Sunday, something more substantial and rib-sticking is usually in order.

-My favorite breakfasts ever were at a little Salvadoran place called Izalco in the Mission District of San Francisco (corner of 24th and Florida for locals).
+My favorite breakfasts ever were at a little Salvadoran place called Izalco in the Mission District of San Francisco.
 While definitely not calorie-poor, their breakfast wasn’t as quick to clog your veins as bacon, sausage and tons of butter are.

 I often try to replicate that wonderful repast at home.
 I can usually get pretty close.
 It’s not hard, and the meal comes together pretty quickly.
 It’s also easy to up the amount for a crowd.